Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 ## Better Artifacts

-The answer is not to make resumes longer or job descriptions exhaustive.
+Longer resumes and exhaustive job descriptions will not fix it.

 Nobody wants that.

 The answer is to design better artifacts and better decompression paths.

-Resumes should be allowed to preserve evidence, not just polish.
+Resumes should be allowed to preserve evidence instead of only polish.
 Project context, tradeoffs, failure recovery, operating environment, and collaboration shape matter.

 Job descriptions should distinguish: